decentraland/old-documentation/_posts/3d-modeling/2018-01-12-colliders.md

 categories:
   - 3d-modeling
 type: Document
-set: 3d-modeling
-set_order: 10
 ---

 To enable collisions between a 3D model and users of your scene, you must create a new object to serve as a collider.
-Without a collider, users are able to walk through models as if they weren't there.
+Without a collider, players are able to walk through models as if they weren't there.
 For performance reasons, colliders usually have a much simpler geometry than the model itself.

 Colliders currently don't affect how models and entities interact with each other, they can always overlap.
-Colliders only affect how the model interacts with the user's avatar.
+Colliders only affect how the model interacts with the player's avatar.

 For an object to be recognized by a Decentraland scene as a collider, all it needs is to be named in a certain way.
 The object's name must include the the suffix “\_collider” at the end.

 For example, to create a collider for a tree, you can create a simple box object surrounding its trunk.
-Users of the scene won't see this box, but it will block their path.
+Players in the scene won't see this box, but it will block their path.

 <img src="/images/media/collision-tree.png" alt="Entity tree" width="500"/>